 About the Scheme

 Any employer can apply under the Scheme, including businesses, charities and partnerships, providing that certain criteria are fulfilled.
-More information can be obtained from the Government’s step by step guide.
+More information can be obtained from the gov.uk website.

-Since the Scheme was first introduced in late March, there has been around 10 reiterations of the guidance issued by the Government to explain the scope and criteria of the Scheme.
-Before taking any steps to apply for a grant for the first time, employers should review the latest guidance at www.Gov.uk in case it has changed since last published.
+Since the Scheme was first introduced in late March, there have been around 10 reiterations of the guidance issued by the Government to explain the scope and criteria of the Scheme.
+Before taking any steps to apply for a grant for the first time, employers should review the latest guidance at www.gov.uk in case it has changed since last published.

 Which staff can be placed on furlough leave?

 To be able to claim the furlough leave grant for a particular employee’s salary, the employee (or worker) must have been on their employer’s PAYE payroll on a certain date and other criteria need to be met.

 It is also unlikely that an individual’s employment contract will contain a specific right for their employer to furlough them.
 As a result, employees cannot be made to take furlough leave and must agree to do so, in discussion with their employer.
 This is particularly important when the employer wishes to reduce the employee’s salary to 80% to match the grant to be paid by HMRC.
 When considering whether to furlough staff, we would strongly advise seeking legal advice to safeguard against any potential claims against the employer for example for breach of contract/wrongful dismissal.

 A separate scheme (the Self-Employed Income Support Scheme) exists for self-employed individuals who meet the eligibility criteria set out.
 This Scheme will also run until the end of October.
 The next self-assessment payments will also be deferred until January 2021.